GuilhermeSenna/GuilhermeSenna/README.md

 <!-- ![Python image](python.png) -->

-- 🔭 I’m currently working on Android (Java) for scientific research, PHP fullstack for university extension project and Python for personal projects;
+- 🔭 I’m currently working on Android (Java) for scientific research, PHP fullstack for university extension project and Working as web freelancer;
 - 🌱 I’m currently learning Advanced Node, React, Material-UI, Python with Streamlit;
 - 👯 I’m looking to collaborate on Web/Python projects;
 - 🤔 I’m looking for help with Artificial Inteligence;